tecnologer/code-stats/README.md

 ## Features

 - **Code Statistics:** Automatically gathers and saves detailed code statistics.
-- **Progress Visualization:** Generates charts to visually track codebase changes over time.
+- **Progress Visualization:** Generates charts to track codebase changes over time visually.
 - **Customizable:** Supports multiple programming languages and customizable settings for tailored insights.

+## How it works?

+First, data is collected using [SCC](https://github.com/boyter/scc) and dumped into a JSON file, with the timestamp as the key.
+When the user requests a chart, the tool retrieves this data from the specified source directory (default: `.stats/`).
+It then generates a time series for each selected language based on the statistics and renders a linear chart in HTML format.

 ## Getting Started